jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/dmib-io.rst

 * **SUJ/dSIB**: use of this I/O for setup joint controller
 * **dMIB pin**: which connector (DOF1-DOF8 or FP) and pin number (after :).
 Note that DOF1-DOF7 are HD15 connectors, DOF8 is a HD26
-  connector, and FP (footpedal) is a DB15 connector.
+  connector, and FP (foot pedal) is a DB15 connector.

 .. note::